 American Water Works Company Inc (NYSE:AWK)

-American Water Works Company Inc fell ($0.14) Monday which equals a 0.14% decline, closing at $97.60.
-Despite the drop in price it hit a new 52 week high of $98.23.
-It’s expected that American Water Works Company Inc will report earnings within the next couple of weeks.
-Be aware that the Altman Z-Score1 (An indicator of the probability for a 2-year bankruptcy) is below the recommended threshold of 1.8%, and calculated to be 1.02.
+Amidst rising markets American Water Works Company Inc closed the day up $0.29 Monday, up 0.30%, closing at $95.70.
+Furthermore it hit a new 52 week high of $95.75.
+Be aware that the Altman Z-Score1 (An indicator of the probability for a 2-year bankruptcy) is below the recommended threshold of 1.8%, and calculated to be 1.03.

-AWK was outperformed by the rest of the Utilities sector which went down only -0.08%.
+AWK was outperformed by the rest of the Utilities sector which went up 0.88%.

-American Water Works Company Inc is listed on the S&P 500 index, and was one of 183 stocks that fell today.
-Weighted by market cap, AWK represents about 0.07% of the S&P 500.
+American Water Works Company Inc is listed on the S&P 500 index, and was one of 377 stocks that rose today.
+Weighted by market cap, AWK represents about 0.06% of the S&P 500.

-Expectations from 12 analysts points to the possibility that American Water Works Company Inc might grow somewhat (1.80%), while Finbox has calculated (with low uncertainty) a fair value price of $79.24.
+Analysis results from 12 analysts indicates that American Water Works Company Inc could decline somewhat (-2.79%), while Finbox has calculated (with medium uncertainty) a fair value price of $76.41.

 The market sectors were mixed Monday with a majority of the sectors trending up.
-Industrials saw the biggest increase of the day (0.55%), while Communication Services saw the biggest drop (-0.63%).
-Industrials has seen the biggest year-to-date gain at 15%.
+Energy saw the biggest increase of the day (2.28%), while Consumer Staples saw the biggest drop (0.09%).
+Healthcare has seen the biggest year-to-date gain at 15%.
 The biggest loss this year has been the Materials sector falling 9.98%.

-- Communication Services went down with a -0.63% change.
+- Communication Services went up with a 0.08% change.

 American Water Works Company Inc Info